CodecoolBase/projectify-vscode-snippets/README.md

 ## Installation

-1. Clone the repository
+1. Download extension installer from the [Relese page](https://github.com/CodecoolBase/projectify-vscode-snippets/releases/latest)
 2. Open a terminal
-3. Navigate to the repo folder
+3. Navigate to the folder where you downloaded the installer
 4. Run the following command:

     `code --install-extension projectify-1.x.x.vsix`